Install Infinite Scale on a Server

 andocis-data

-volume to their new local location by issuing the following commands, replace<CONTAINER ID>
+volumes to their new local locations by issuing the following commands, replacing<CONTAINER ID>

 accordingly:docker cp <CONTAINER ID>:/etc/ocis/. /mnt/config docker cp <CONTAINER ID>:/var/lib/ocis/. /mnt/data